Zheng Jie: Personal life

 Zheng graduated from the Sichuan Sports Academy in June 2000.

 At Wimbledon in 2008, she gained recognition when she became the first Chinese player ever to reach the semifinals of a Grand Slam singles tournament, defeating then-world No. 1, Ana Ivanovic, en route.
 She donated her winnings to the victims of the 2008 Sichuan earthquake in her native province.

-Zheng was coached by Jiang Hong Wei, China's national women's team head coach, but she was later coached by her husband Zhang Yu, who was also her hitting partner.
+Zheng was coached by Jiang Hong Wei, China's national women's team head coach, but she was later coached by her husband Zhang Yu who was also her hitting partner.
 They became close during the period after her severe ankle injury.
 Zheng is on the advisory staff of Yonex and uses their rackets.
 She was wearing clothing by Anta and appeared in their advertising campaigns, and she is a Rolex testimonee together with Roger Federer and Ana Ivanovic.

 Zheng started playing tennis when she was ten, after she had seen her older sister play and thought tennis would be good exercise.
 At first, it was just for exercise.
 Zheng was rather small (at 5', 4.5"), and she and her parents were afraid that she would not have a career in the tennis world.
 (In fact, she was called "xiao bu dier" by her parents, which translates into something along the lines of "small kid."
 Her stature was no surprise though, for both her parents were short.)
 They considered her focusing more on her studies, so that if she did not make it in tennis she would be able to get a different job.
 However, her foreign coach saw potential in her, and told her parents and her something along the lines of, "There are many people in China who read books, but there are few who are national heroes."
 After that, her parents agreed to allow her to pursue tennis as a profession.

 Nearly a year after the Sichuan earthquake that shook her home province, she visited there and brought with her tennis balls and rackets to distribute to the children there.

 Zheng keeps in a small vial pieces of her ankle bone that were removed during the ankle surgery of 2007.
 She says, she keeps it because it is a part of her, and that it makes her cherish being able to play tennis again and life in general.
 She says that although it made her world ranking plunge, it also made her grow up a lot.

-In 2009, Zheng separated from the Chinese Tennis Association.
+In 2009, Zheng separated from the Chinese Tennis Association (CTA).
 She talked about how it protected her in times of injury and when she was not playing well, for the CTA would back her completely and give her medical support.
 Now she manages her own money, which puts her at risk but also means that successes will be more profitable.

 In April 2016, Zheng announced on social media that she had given birth to her first child.